joshprk/nixos/README.md

 - Neovim through Nixvim configuration
 - Hyprland configuration with Vim motions
 - Cached, automatic development shells using nix-direnv
-- Flatpak-based support for gaming software
+- Gaming sandbox for file isolation and security
 - Remote access using Tailscale, SSH, and Moonlight streaming
 - Declared nmcli networking through Nix options
-- Astal-based desktop shell
 - Completely pure and stateless

 If you have any questions, feel free to contact me at joshprk on Discord.